xqyo/BreachersESP/README.md

 ### CURRENT STATE : ✅ UNDETECTED ✅

 # Info 📝
 <ul><li>Project rsBVR is a Breachers VR internal cheat.
 Since they decided to release their game without an anticheat and thought obfuscation was enough, they have a game that you can cheat in and requires manual bans.
 Needs to be updated per update but legit takes like 5 mins tops to update.
 Its crazy how easy it is.
 ESP is built into the game, its the outside enemy box shown when an enemy is outside boundary lines.
-Basically saving your FPS.</li></ul>
+Basically saving your FPS.
+You can use this in any game mode, spectator or virtual reality.
+No limits as its built into the game.
+New features will be added eventually and probably a loader.
+You need your own injector but no anticheat so u can use a public free one.
+I recommend ExtremeInjector but it dont matter!</li></ul>

 # Features 💿